yuvalmGS/gigaspaces-wiki-jekyll/xap97net/web-management-console.markdown

 page_id: 63799390
 ---

-{summary}The web management console is a new user interface for XAP allowing users to deploy, manage and monitor their Processing Units and Applications{summary}
+{% summary %}The web management console is a new user interface for XAP allowing users to deploy, manage and monitor their Processing Units and Applications{% endsummary %}

 # Overview